-- Vehicle confiscation — Your vehicle may be forfeited.
+- Vehicle confiscation – Your vehicle may be impounded and forfeited.

-Time is crucial if you are facing a DWI or DUI charge.
-A lawyer at our office can explain the specifics of drunk driving laws and evaluate your case in an initial free consultation.
-Call our Minneapolis law office today at 612-360-2839 or contact us online today.
+Time is crucial if you are facing a DWI or DUI charge. our lawyer will explain the specifics of drunk driving laws and evaluate your case during an initial free consultation.
+Call our Lakeville law office today at 612-326-0701 or contact us online today.